isaac-jordan/yorkhill-kinect/README.md

 The project also used .NET Tasks to allow parallel processing of the several sensors in the  which allowed our game to run at a smooth 60 frames-per-second.

+The game now has exponential germ spawning (gets crazy towards the end), and a restart button, and clearer score display.

 ## Demo
 There is a video demo of our application on [YouTube](https://www.youtube.com/watch?v=6Gfgfw0Kw1U).